Significance

 Importance To Berry Global and our Stakeholders

-Data security is paramount to protect intellectual property and private data as well as comply with privacy regulations.
+Data security is important for protecting intellectual property and private data, as well as complying with privacy regulations.
 By developing a robust approach to data security, we reduce security risks and help ensure business and stakeholder information is handled securely.
 Data security also helps safeguard our research and development efforts to ensure our innovations remain confidential.

 Our Customers: Customers expect us to keep their data private, secure, and protected from breaches.